 The last phone that Vivo launched in Nepal was the Vivo Y91i.
 That was a budget phone that we thought didn’t quite deserve the price it demanded.
 Vivo Y95 is a phone in a different price segment.
 The price of Vivo Y95 starts at Rs.
 31490.

 Typical to Vivo, the design of the Vivo Y95 is alluring.
 Even the budget model of Vivo phones look good to the eyes.
 At the front, Vivo Y95 has an HD+ 6.22 inch IPS LCD display.
 There’s a tiny teardrop-shaped notch at the top.
-Inside, the phone is powered by an octa-core Qualcomm Snapdragon 439 Soc accompanied by 4GB of RAM and 64GB of internal storage.
+The phone packs 4GB of RAM and 64GB of internal storage.
+This setup looks good until we see the processor inside.
+Inside, the phone is powered by an octa-core Qualcomm Snapdragon 439 Soc.

 In terms of Camera, Vivo Y95 sports a dual 12MP f/2.2 primary sensor that is combined with a 2 MP, f/2.4 depth sensor at the back.
 There’s a small 20 MP f/2.0 selfie camera hiding beneath the notch.
 Unlike some other phones that we have seen from Vivo in the past year, Vivo Y95 has a regular fast fingerprint sensor at the back.

 The Vivo Y95 has a massive 4030 mAh battery.
 It’s a shame that Vivo has chosen to fit this phone with a micro USB port.
 The headphone jack still lives.

 Vivo Y95 Key Specifications

 - Chipset: Qualcomm SDM439 Snapdragon 439 (12 nm)

 - CPU: Octa-core (2×1.95 GHz Cortex-A53 & 6×1.45 GHz Cortex A53)